Machine/Computer Vision Challenge

 When used in computer or machine vision, these fundamental limitations result in substantial signal inaccuracies and substantial inefficiencies in processing, power, bandwidth, and latency.

-The SPU™ provides a disruptive architecture to mimic the eye:
+The OCULI SPU™ provides a disruptive architecture inspired by the eye:

 Integrated sensing + processing

 OCULI SPU™ is the first practical silicon that closely mimics biology in selectivity, parallel processing, and efficiency but outperforms in speed.

 OCULI SPU™: Advantages

 Low latency signal to information